 One of the challenges of business is that you want to remain at the forefront of the customer's mind, but you want to be there for the right reasons.
 At any given moment, you're one crisis away from a tarnished reputation.
-Just look at Jeff Bezos and AMI right now.

 The key is to be consistent in all that you do and all that your brand stands for: online, in person, at retail locations, in print, and by every single employee.
 If there's any hint of insincerity or false promise in any one of those, all bets are off.

 In the very first chapter of Emily Post's Etiquette, she begins by discussing New York.
 In our case, we can substitute the customer for New York, to get an idea of what standards we need to live up to:

 "New York, more than any city in the world… loves to be amused, thrilled and surprised all at the same time; and will accept with outstretched hand any one who can perform this astounding feat.
 Do not underestimate the ability that can achieve it: a scintillating wit, an arresting originality, a talent for entertaining that amounts to genius, and gold poured literally like rain, are the least requirements."

 When she goes on to talk about etiquette, we can just as easily think about the responsibilities of a business or brand as well as an individual, as etiquette is the gateway to reputation: